-As we get closer to winter and many holiday parks are starting to close down, it’s time to start thinking about securing your static caravan or lodge to deter any thieves.
+As we get closer to winter and some holiday parks are starting to close down, it’s time to start thinking about securing your static caravan or lodge to deter any thieves.

 When your park is closed, the risk of a break-in at your holiday caravan can increase.
 We saw more theft claims during the winter months in 2017 and 2018 compared to the spring, summer and autumn seasons, so it’s important at this time of year to take some extra steps to protect your property.